University/College Library

 Go to top

-23. Where are the photocopy machines located, and how much do photocopies cost?
+23. Where are the photocopy machines located, and how much do copies cost?

 Go to top

-24. Who can help?
-I'm overwhelmed and don't know where to begin with my research.
+24. Help!
+I’m overwhelmed and don’t know where to begin!

 Go to top

-Yes.
-U/CL is part of the state's Ask-A-Librarian service.
-This live, virtual reference service is available from 10:00 a.m. to midnight Sunday through Thursday and 10:00 a.m. to 5:00 p.m.
-Friday and Saturday at http://www.askalibrarian.org or by clicking on the ASK a Librarian logo on the U/CL Web page at http://ucl.broward.edu
+The U/C Library is part of the state’s Ask-A-Librarian service.
+This live, virtual reference service is available from 9 a.m. to midnight Sunday through Thursday, and 9 a.m. to 5 p.m.
+Friday and Saturday at http://www.askalibrarian.org or by clicking on the ASK a Librarian logo on the U/C Library Web page at http://ucl.broward.edu

 Go to top

-26. How can I find materials in the library?
+26. How do I find materials in the library?

 Go to top